Campbell-Muscle-Lab/GelBox/docs/pages/tutorial/start_new_analysis/start_new_analysis.md

 ## Instructions

-+ Using the GelBox through the cloned repository:
++ Using the GelBox through MATLAB:
-    - Launch MATLAB and double-click `GelBox.mlapp`.
-It is located under `<repo>app` folder.
-    - The `GelBox.mlapp` file starts the MATLAB App Designer, then press <kbd>F5</kbd> to start the application.
+    - Launch MATLAB and navigate to the Apps tab on the top menu.
+Find the GelBox under My Apps and start the application by clicking it.
+The instructions on how to locate the Apps tab can be found [here](../../installation/installing_matlab_app/installing_matlab_app.html)

 + Using the GelBox as a stand-alone application:
-    - Locate your `GelBox.exe` shortcut and start the application by double-clicking.
+    - Locate your `GelBox.exe` shortcut and start the application by double-clicking it.

 After a few seconds, you should see a program window.
 Here is the GelBox interface.
 (Clicking on any of the images on this page will open a larger version in a new browser window.).